 Art festivals are not for the wimpy or the weak, and since I am both, my husband Brian is by my side at nearly every show.
 Setting up and breaking down a 10′ x 10′ tent involves copious lifting, carrying, hoisting and hauling in unpredictable weather conditions over terrain that can be full of surprises.
 Getting there and back in Big Bertha can be, too.

 Fortunately for me, Brian volunteers to drive, including the day we headed south on I-35 to charming Wimberley, Texas for their annual art festival.
-The weather was warm and clear, the traffic was light, and as we passed through Austin we sounded just like our dads when we said, “Gosh, honey, we’re sure making good time.”
+The weather was warm and clear, the traffic was light, and as we passed through Austin we sounded just like our parents when we said, “Gosh, honey, we’re sure making good time.”

 Then: Kuh-LUNK LUNK LUNK.